dret/webconcepts/concepts/link-relation/next.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/next"
 title:         "Link Relation: next"
+concept-name:  Link Relation
+concept-value: next
 description: "Refers to the next document in a linear sequence of documents.
 User agents may choose to preload the \"next\" document, to reduce the perceived load time."
 ---